 Color is just one of many psychological tools that marketers can use to build successful brands.
-Using psychology to reach and influence consumers is a specialized field – and is what makes the Master of Science in Applied Psychology degree unique.
-Learn more about how consumer psychology impacts marketing, and what career paths this field of study may hold, by visiting the USC Master of Science (MS) in Applied Psychology degree program online.
+Using psychology to reach and influence consumers is a specialized field – and is what makes the online Master of Science in Applied Psychology degree unique.
+Learn more about how consumer psychology impacts marketing, and what career paths this field of study may hold, by visiting the USC online Master of Science in Applied Psychology (MAPP) degree.

 Impact of Color on Marketing